 I outwardly smiled, and much like Trump changing the discussion from “pussy-grabbing” to Bill Clinton’s dalliances, I said, how many games do you think the Browns will win?
 My doctor shook his head and laughed, knowing that his Browns suck (and my Bengals weren’t much better).

 For whatever reason, when it comes to my medical treatment, I wall myself off from my atheist and humanist beliefs.
-I don’t disown them, I just don’t talk about it.
+I don’t disown them, I just don’t talk about them.
 I do, from time to time, act like a devout, proselytizing Jehovah’s Witness, leaving copies of the Freedom From Religion Foundation or Americans United For Separation of Church and State newsletters in the waiting room.
-Even with this low-key act of godlessness, I make sure my name and address is blacked out before placing the newsletters among waiting room reading materials.
+Even with this low-key act of godlessness, I make sure my name and address are blacked out before placing the newsletters among waiting room reading materials.

-What did the nurse mean when she said, Retired Pastor?, how does THAT happen?
+What did the nurse mean when she said, Retired Pastor? how does THAT happen?
 Evangelical thinking on this subject goes something like this:

 - God calls men to be pastors.